pablofullana/hiduino_config/README.md

 You can expose the port where the application is running at (defaulted to 3000) using ngrok:

 1. Install **ngrok**.
 Installation details at: https://ngrok.com
-2. Expose application portby running: `ngrok 3000`
+2. Expose application portby running: `ngrok http 3000`